 The tallest mountain in the Appalachian Mountain Range located on the east coast is Mt.
 Mitchell in Mt.
 Mitchell State Park in North Carolina.
 It is a thickly forested mountain and is 6,684 feet above sea level.

 Out west, the Rocky Mountains start at about 5,280 feet up from sea level because of the plains.
 Mt.
 Elbert in Colorado is 14,440 feet above sea level.
 Our family found this fascinating because of the snow caught in patches in the Rockies—even in July.
-You can read of our Colorado adventures here.
+You can read of our Colorado adventures in the snow at Camping with Five Kids.

 It’s the elevation, we discovered.
 The Rockies are bald on top, gray and chiseled, angular.
 It’s the tundra, a place where the weather is too harsh for tall trees.
 It’s too cold, too windy.
 Since the Appalachians are lower in altitude and worn down through the ages, they are forested and do not usually have snow on their peaks in summertime.